Clinical Epidemiology Yellow Book

 - Background and a brief literature review indicating the importance of the research

 - A preliminary research design, including the likely methods to be used

 - A preliminary analysis plan.

 At least three additional IHPME faculty members are required to be present at this presentation.
 It is the responsibility of the supervisor to ensure that these committee members are present prior to the start of the presentation.
 If three additional IHPME faculty members are not present, the defence must be cancelled and rescheduled.
 The proposal defence should consist of a 20 minute presentation, followed by 20 minutes for questions and answers, followed by 20 minutes for the committee and additional IHPME faculty to meet.

-The process for a PhD transfer defence and for a PhD Step II proposal are similar.
+The process for a PhD transfer defence and for a PhD Step II proposal are similar [the Supervisor must inform the CEHCR Office of the time and date of the presentation at least 30 days in advance.
+In addition, at the same time, the Thesis Supervisor and student should submit a 3-5 page outline of an MSc-quality thesis proposal].
 The format is similar to that of a MSc proposal except that one of the additional faculty can serve as a reviewer of the proposal.
 The reviewer should be selected using the following the criteria:

 - The supervisor and the student should select the reviewer and inform the IHPME office of the reviewer’s name at least 2 weeks prior to the defense date.